omololalawani/Capstone-Project/README.md

-# Capstone-Project
-This repository contained my 3MTT capstone project
+# this is my first python project and my first time using Githu